Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Experiments

-The Gaussian setting allows direct evaluation of the posterior for a given observation $\y_i$, which is generally infeasible for non-Gaussian priors when only a single ground-truth sample $\x_i$ is available.
-Leveraging this property, Figure~\ref{fig:Comparison_wasserstein_DPS_pigdm_spectral_optimal} compares the \emph{Wasserstein-2} distance between reconstructed and true posterior distributions for several heuristic choices and the spectral recommendation across diffusion steps and realizations.
-In addition, we include the distance obtained for the analytically derived optimal posterior sampler \eqref{eq:posterior_optimal_sampler}.
-This exact solution serves as an idealized reference for evaluating the different methods and is generally unavailable in practice.
-While some heuristic choices outperform others, the spectral recommendation consistently achieves near-optimal performance across diffusion steps and exhibits greater stability across realizations.
-As expected, the ideal sampler yields the lowest Wasserstein distance overall.
+While the true posterior is often intractable for general priors, as only a single sample $\x_0^{(i)}$ is available for a given observation $\y^{(i)}$, the Gaussian setting admits a closed-form posterior, enabling direct distributional evaluation.
+Leveraging this property, Figure~\ref{fig:Comparison_wasserstein_DPS_pigdm_spectral_optimal} compares the \emph{Wasserstein-2} distance between the reconstructed and the true posterior distributions for several heuristic choices and the proposed spectral recommendation across diffusion steps and realizations.
+As performance varies across heuristic choices, the spectral recommendation consistently surpasses all hand-crafted alternatives and exhibits greater stability across realizations.

-Our approach is method-agnostic and can be applied to different posterior samplers.
-For brevity, Appendix~\ref{sec:Aditional_results_pigdm} shows the spectral recommendations derived for $\Pi\text{GDM}$ and compare them to its heuristic counterpart using the Wasserstein-2 distance.
-Notably, the $\Pi\text{GDM}$ heuristic weights depend only on the diffusion dynamics and decrease over diffusion steps, in contrast to DPS.
-For completeness, Figure~\ref{fig:Comparison_wasserstein_DPS_pigdm_spectral_optimal} also includes the Wasserstein distance obtained for the $\Pi\text{GDM}$ spectral recommendations.
-These distances are slightly lower than those for DPS, likely because the $\Pi\text{GDM}$ likelihood approximation also incorporates an uncertainty term.

-Perceptual metrics such as the \emph{Wasserstein-2} distance may indicate high similarity between distributions and be associated with visually realistic samples, while individual reconstructions can still deviate substantially from the ground-truth realization \cite{blau2018perception}.
-Further comparisons on this aspect are provided in Section~\ref{sec:Empirical_Distribution}.
+Figure~\ref{fig:Comparison_wasserstein_DPS_pigdm_spectral_optimal} also includes the distance obtained using the analytically derived posterior-optimal denoiser from Equation~\eqref{eq:posterior_optimal_sampler}.
+This solution serves as a reference for evaluating the different posterior samplers and is generally unavailable beyond the Gaussian setting.
+The figure further compares the spectral recommendations for DPS~\cite{chung2022diffusion}, $\Pi\text{GDM}$~\cite{song2023pseudoinverse}, and DiffPIR~\cite{zhu2023denoising}, highlighting the method-agnostic nature of our approach.
+While $\Pi\text{GDM}$ achieves marginally lower Wasserstein-2 values than DPS, likely due to incorporating an additional uncertainty term, the DiffPIR recommendations outperform all other methods and, for a small number of diffusion steps, slightly surpass the exact posterior denoiser.
+For brevity, Appendices~\ref{sec:Aditional_results_pigdm} and~\ref{sec:appendix_DiffPIR_algorithm_spectral_reccomendations} provide the spectral recommendations for $\Pi\text{GDM}$ and DiffPIR, and include further comparison with their heuristic counterparts and the optimal denoiser.